-Sadler earned honors in all phases of flight training and reported in June 1985 to the Black Aces of Fighter Squadron 41 aboard USS Nimitz (CVN 68) flying the F-14A Tomcat.
+Sadler earned honors in all phases of flight training and reported in June 1985 to the Black Aces of Fighter Squadron 41 aboard the USS Nimitz (CVN 68) flying the F-14A Tomcat.
 He became a wing-qualified landing signal officer and graduated from the Naval Fighter Weapons School (TOPGUN).
-He then reported to the Challengers of Fighter Squadron 43 at Naval Air Station (NAS) Oceana, Va., as an adversary pilot flying the A-4/F-5 and teaching overland strike support.
+He then reported to the Challengers of Fighter Squadron 43 at Naval Air Station (NAS) Oceana, Virginia, as an adversary pilot flying the A-4/F-5 and teaching overland strike support.

 Sadler has flown almost 3,000 hours in tactical aircraft and accumulated 388 carrier landings.
 He is a graduate of Air Command and Staff College and Joint Forces Staff College.
 Personal decorations include the Legion of Merit, Meritorious Service Medal, Navy and Marine Corps Commendation Medal, and Navy and Marine Corps Achievement Medal.